jeffpar/basicdos/blog/_posts/2020-12-12-conception.md

 I/O filter program that upper-cases all input.
 And in BASIC-DOS, these commands are running *simultaneously*, as separate sessions sharing the same console and file handles.

+PC DOS didn't support pipe operations version 2.00, and even then, pipes were simulated with temporary files, requiring a writable disk with enough free space to hold all the piped output, and the filters were run sequentially rather than in parallel.

+BASIC-DOS is free from those limitations, and the amount of piped data can be unlimited.

 Try the `HELP` command for a list of commands implemented so far.